 Separation Anxiety is a common and often very tricky problem to resolve.
 It can leave many dogs and their owners very distressed.
 Whilst we would always recommend consulting with a qualified behaviourist for some one-to-one guidance if the problem is extreme, being able to have a book to refer to for some useful tips and to gain a better understanding of the issues can be extremely helpful too.

-This is a short book but it has some really practical advice and it is also useful if you want to put measures in place to ensure that a problem with separation anxiety is not something you may end up having to deal with further down the road.
+This is a short dog training book but it has some really practical advice and it is also useful if you want to put measures in place to ensure that a problem with separation anxiety is not something you may end up having to deal with further down the road.
 You couldn’t get a better teacher than Applied Animal Behaviorist Patricia McConnell.
 Her renowned book ‘The Other End of the Leash’ has won widespread critical acclaim.

 Great Books for Dealing with Dog Reactivity/ Fearful Behaviour